 Lead Provider Responsibility: The lead provider (as identified through the customer's enrollment in a State-administered behavioral health program), or single TCM provider shall be responsible for performing or coordinating all updates/reviews of a customer's IATP.
-In the instance that a customer does not have an established lead provider but has sought services from multiple providers, each of the providers who are offering services to the customer may utilize the IATP associated with the customer provided that the IATP has a signature of an LPHA that is dated within 180 days of the provision of services.
+In the instance that a customer does not have an established lead provider but has sought services from multiple providers, each of the providers who are offering services to the customer may utilize the IATP associated with the customer provided that the IATP has a signature of an LPHA that is dated within 180 days of the provision of service and the new provider reviews and updates the IATP as necessary for the provision of services.
 If the customer has an associated IATP that has a dated LPHA signature that is over 180 days old, then the provider must complete a re-assessment.